Dehn filling and the knot group I: Realization Property: Elements with

-The simplest example of persistent element is a meridian or its conjugate, although this assertion is already highly non-trivial, because it is a consequence of the Property P. By Propositions 2.5 and 3.1, it follows that the non-trivial powers of the meridian is also persistent as long as K has no finite surgery slopes.
-More generally, a \emph{pseudo-meridian} \cite{SWW}, an element $g$ that normally generates $G(K)$, but it is not an image of meridian or its inverse under any automorphism of $G(K)$, is also a persistent element.
+The simplest such an element is a meridian $\mu$ or its conjugate.
+It should be emphasized that this fact is already highly non-trivial, because it is equivalent to Property P Theorem \cite{KM}.
+Furthermore, any non-trivial powers of the meridian $\mu$ also satisfies $\mathcal{S}_K(\mu^n) = \emptyset$ ($n \ne 0$) as long as $K$ has no finite surgery slopes.
+See Proposition~\ref{slope}.